AstarNetwork/astar-frame/frame/dapps-staking/README.md

 ---
 ## FAQ

+### Does it matter which project I stake on?
+It matters because this means you're supporting that project.
+Project reward is calculated based on how much stakers have staked on that project.
+You want to support good projects which bring value to the ecosystem since that will make the ecosystem more valuable, increasing the value of your tokens as a result.

+Use the power you have and make sure to stake on projects you support and find beneficial.

+### Does my reward depend on the project I stake on?
+No, the reward you get only depends on the total amount you have staked, invariant of dapp(s) on which you staked.
+This allows you to select the dapp you like and want to support, without having to worry if you'll be earning less rewards than you would if you staked on another dapp.

 ### When do the projects/developers get their rewards?
-The earned rewards need to be claimed by calling claim() function.
-Once the claim() function is called all stakers on the contract and the developer of the contract get their rewards.
-This function can be called from any account.
-Recommended is that it is called by the projects/developers on a daily or at most weekly basis.
+Rewards will be deposited to beneficiaries once either `claim_staker` or `claim_dapp` is called.
+We advise users to use our official portal for claiming rewards since the complexity of the protocol is hidden there.

-### What happens if nobody calls the claim function for longer than 'history_depth' days?
+### What happens if nobody calls the claim function for a long time?
-The un-claimed rewards older than 'history_depth' days will be burnt.
+At the moment, there is no history depth limit and your reward will be waiting for you.
+However, this will be changed in the future.

 ### When developers register their dApp, which has no contract yet, what kind of address do they need to input?
 There has to be a contract.
 Registration can’t be done without the contract.